networkoctopus/Silverletter/README.md

 ### Rare failure to resume from suspend

 The test machine once failed to return from suspend and required a hard reboot.
 The cause has not been identified or reproduced reliably.

+## To do

+- Add an option to the Setup app to disable all power tunings
+- Add a temporary Thunderbolt enable/disable control, potentially through GNOME's system status menu in the top bar

 ## Disclaimer